felix/myob-test/README.md

   creation/teardown.
 - While logging is to STDOUT/STDERR for use by Docker, it could be structured for better consumption.
-- Makefule assumes GNU make
+- Makefile assumes GNU make